Skip to main content

 Real cost math and decision framework

-No. During surge pricing (rain, holidays, rush hour, post-events), Uber Black can hit $120-$160 for the same ride a $89 limo flat rate covers.
+No. During peak pricing (rain, holidays, rush hour, post-events), Uber Black can hit $120-$160 for the same ride a $130 limo flat fare covers.
 The 'limo is more expensive' claim is true only during off-peak.
 The break-even depends entirely on when you're traveling.

 Skip the Surge Roulette.